Sparkman2/Anime_API/README.md

 Firstly make sure you have node.js installed on your computer

-1. Download the zip file in GitHub and extract and set the folder in your desktop, it should be called Anime_API-main.
+1. Download the zip file in GitHub and extract and set the folder on your desktop, it should be called Anime_API-main.
 You can rename this to anything you like

 2. Open up your terminal and get into the folder Anime_API-main using the cd commands.
+For example, if it is your desktop do cd Desktop/Anime_API-main

 3. Write this line in the command line "node server.js".
 You should see a message that says "Server on 3000"